Airflow is aiming to get its short takeoff and landing, fixed-wing design into production by 2025.

-A two-thirds scale model of the TriFan 600 aircraft made a first flight in the first week of May 2019.
+A two-thirds scale model of the hybrid-electric TriFan 600 aircraft made a first flight in the first week of May 2019.
 This was 10 months later than had originally been projected in XTI Aircraft's timeline for the program.
-The company aims to achieve type certification by the end of 2023.
+At the time, the company said it aims to achieve type certification by the end of 2023.

 In June 2019, XTI claimed to have received 81 "pre-orders" from prospective operators in North America and Australia, with a combined value of around $500 million (implying a unit price of $6.5 million).
 This included an order from Australia-based Heliflite, with which XTI now has an exclusive partnership in Australasia, Oceania, and Indonesia.
 It also included an order from Brazil-based operator Icon Aviation

 On July 23, 2019, XTI selected GE Aviation's Catalyst turboprop engine to power the TriFan 600.
 XTI Aircraft did not say when a full-scale prototype powered by this engine will be ready to join the flight test program, and the Catalyst is due to complete its own certification process in 2020.
 The aircraft uses XTI's patented ducted-fan technology, with one fan on each wing and another in the rear of the fuselage.
 The wing-mounted fans turn forward when the aircraft transitions from vertical to horizontal flight and at that stage the rear fan is covered.